-The majority of the members currently participate on a contributory basis.
-School Districts are required by Public Act 300 of 1980, as amended, to contribute amounts necessary to finance the coverage of members and retiree Other Post-Employment Benefits.
+School Districts are required by Public Act 300 of 1980, as amended, to contribute amounts necessary to finance the coverage of active and retired members.
 Contribution provisions are specified by State statute and may be amended only by action of the State Legislature.

 Employer contributions to the System are determined on an actuarial basis using the entry age normal actuarial cost method.
 Under this method, the actuarial present value of the projected benefits of each individual included in the actuarial valuation is allocated on a level basis over the service of the individual between entry age and assumed exit age.
 The portion of this cost allocated to the current valuation year is called the normal cost.
 The remainder is called the actuarial accrued liability.
 Normal cost is funded on a current basis.
+The unfunded (overfunded) actuaried accrued liability as of the September 30, 2016 valuation will be amortized over a 20-year period for the 2016 fiscal year.

-The schedule below summarizes pension contribution rates in effect for the System's fiscal year ended September 30, 2015.
+The schedule below summarizes pension contribution rates in effect for the System's fiscal year ended September 30, 2016.